Rolisteam/DiceParser/HelpMe.md

 klX
 ```

-The option sorts the resulting die list, the it selects the X lowest dice.
+The option sorts the resulting die list, then it selects the X lowest dice.

 ### Sort